Skip to content

 Who Should Take This Course

-Anyone who needs a basic statistics course for refreshing their memory of a previous course taken, or who need a college-level statistics course for college credit.
+Anyone who needs a basic statistics course for refreshing their memory of a previous course taken, or who need a university-level statistics course for academic credit.

 Mrs. Meena Badade